eqv/pwgen/README.md

 #ReestablishedOurselfMultipliedAlignmentsAleph8
 ```

-*Compare a file (in this case pwgen.rb itself) with someone else
+*To compare a file (in this case pwgen.rb itself) with someone else, generate a passphrase from it and read it aloud instead of the original hex fingerprint (This should be as secure as a full SHA256 fingerprint comparison).

 ```bash
 ruby pwgen.rb -df pwgen.rb